 City of Santa Monica

 At the groundbreaking nexus of wellbeing and local government policy, Julie Rusk marshals and champions projects that help all segments of the community flourish.
-As the City of Santa Monica's Assistant Director of Community & Cultural Services, Julie oversees a range of human service, cultural, education, recreation and place making initiatives.
+As the City of Santa Monica's Assistant Director of Community & Cultural Services, Julie oversaw a range of human service, cultural, education, recreation and place making initiatives.
 With over 25 years of local government and nonprofit management experience, Julie has led pioneering, nationally-recognized efforts to tackle social issues with compassion, collaboration and smarts.
-Recently, Julie launched Santa Monica's pioneering Cradle to Career Initiative and first Youth Wellbeing Report Card in a partnership designed to use data to drive cross-sector action.
+Prior to becoming the City's first Chief Civic Wellbeing Officer, Julie launched Santa Monica's pioneering Cradle to Career Initiative and first Youth Wellbeing Report Card in a partnership designed to use data to drive cross-sector action.
 An East Coast transplant, Julie lives in Santa Monica, California with her husband, two teenagers and exuberant Springer-Spaniel.

 Project Manager, The Wellbeing Project